HariSekhon/DevOps-Bash-tools/README.md

   - `dockerhub_api.sh` - queries DockerHub API v2 with or without authentication (`$DOCKERHUB_USER` & `$DOCKERHUB_PASSWORD` / `$DOCKERHUB_TOKEN`)
   - `docker_api.sh` - queries a Docker Registry with optional basic authentication if `$DOCKER_USER` & `$DOCKER_PASSWORD` are set
   - `docker_registry_list_images.sh` - lists images in a given private Docker Registry
-  - `docker_registry_show_tags.sh` - lists tags for a given image in a private Docker Registry
+  - `docker_registry_list_tags.sh` - lists tags for a given image in a private Docker Registry
   - `docker_registry_get_manifest.sh` - gets a given image:tag manifest from a private Docker Registry
   - `docker_registry_tag_image.sh` - tags a given image with a new tag in a private Docker Registry via the API without pulling and pushing the image data (must faster and more efficient)
   - `dockerhub_show_tags.sh` - lists tags for a given DockerHub repo.
 See also [dockerhub_show_tags.py](https://github.com/HariSekhon/DevOps-Python-tools/blob/master/dockerhub_show_tags.py) in the [DevOps Python tools](https://github.com/HariSekhon/DevOps-Python-tools) repo.